By Jamie Hyland

 October 29 : International Mining and Resources Conference (IMARC)

-SYDNEY, Oct 29 (MiningIR) — The International Mining and Resources Conference (IMARC) 2024 commenced with a strong lineup of speakers and a clear focus on the evolving priorities within the mining sector.
+SYDNEY, Australia (MiningIR) — The International Mining and Resources Conference (IMARC) 2024 commenced with a strong lineup of speakers and a clear focus on the evolving priorities within the mining sector.
 Held in Sydney, Australia, this premier event brings together industry leaders, government representatives, and stakeholders to address pressing issues and opportunities facing the global mining industry.

 This year’s conference is set to break records, with more than 9000 delegates, 600 speakers and over 500 exhibitors on site, positioning IMARC 2024 as a premier platform for the global mining and resources sector.